denevell/Natch-Android/README.md

 The Android client to the Natch REST project.

-## Current dev

-* I should see a loading indicator while it loads

 ## Backlog

+* I should see a loading screen while the threads are loaded
+* I should be able to add a new thread (subject only atm)

+## Ice-box

+* I should be able to delete a thread I own

 ### List threads

 * I should see a error screen if they fail to load
 * I should be able to refresh the threads
-* I should see a loading screen while the threads are loaded
 * I should see a retry option
 * I should see empty screen on no threads
 * I should keep the found threads on rotate / onResume